mirage335/mirage335_author/zzLib_800-documents/050-sorting/100-draft/105-recruiting/105-recruiting.md

 thoroughly designed to ensure that data written is deeply embedded.
-Magneto-Optical discs are readable through ~2mm dust particles or defects, are designed not to split from elastic sealant layer, and have very strong magnetic coercitivity when cooled after writing.
+Magneto-Optical discs are readable through ~2mm dust particles or defects, are designed not to split from elastic sealant layer, and have very strong magnetic coercivity when cooled after writing.

 https://github.com/mirage335/flipKey
 <!-- # --></pre><!-- scriptedIllustrator_markup_uk4uPhB663kVcygT0q